d12frosted/elpa-mirror/gnu/denote-readme.txt

   As a final step, the command asks for confirmation, showing the difference between old and new file names.

+  This command constructs the file name in accordance with the user option `denote-file-name-components-order' ([Change the order of file name components]).

+[Change the order of file name components] See section 5.1

+4.7 Rename a file by adding or removing a title interactively ─────────────────────────────────────────────────────────────

+  The command `denote-rename-file-title' streamlines the process of interactively adding or removing a title to/from a file, while changing its file name accordingly.
+It asks for a title using the familiar minibuffer prompt ([Standard note creation]).
+It then renames the file.
+The command respect the values of `denote-rename-confirmations' and `denote-save-buffers':

+  • [The `denote-rename-confirmations' option].
+  • [The `denote-save-buffers' option].

+  Technically, `denote-rename-file-title' is a wrapper for `denote-rename-file', doing all the things that does ([Rename a single file]).

+  Concretely, this command can add or remove a title in one go.
+It does it by prepopulating the minibuffer prompt with the existing title.
+Users can then modify it.
+An empty input means to remove the title altogether ([The file-naming scheme]).

+  [ NOTE: Please check with your minibuffer user interface how to
+    provide an empty input.
+The Emacs default setup accepts the empty minibuffer contents as they are, though popular packages like `vertico' use the first available completion candidate instead.
+For `vertico', the user must either move one up to select the prompt and then type `RET' there with empty contents, or use the command `vertico-exit-input' with empty contents.
+That Vertico command is bound to `M-RET' as of this writing on 2024-06-30 10:37 +0300. ]

+[Standard note creation] See section 3.1

+[The `denote-rename-confirmations' option] See section 4.1.1

+[The `denote-save-buffers' option] See section 3.1.5

+[Rename a single file] See section 4.1

+[The file-naming scheme] See section 5

-4.7 Rename a file by adding or removing keywords interactively ──────────────────────────────────────────────────────────────
+4.8 Rename a file by adding or removing keywords interactively ──────────────────────────────────────────────────────────────

-  The commands `denote-keywords-add' and `denote-keywords-remove' streamline the process of interactively updating a file’s keywords in the front matter and renaming it accordingly.

-  The `denote-keywords-add' asks for keywords using the familiar minibuffer prompt ([Standard note creation]).
+  The command `denote-rename-file-keywords' streamlines the process of interactively adding or removing keywords to a file, while changing its file name and front matter accordingly.
+It asks for keywords using the familiar minibuffer prompt ([Standard note creation]).
 It then renames the file ([Rename a single file based on its front matter]).

-  Similarly, the `denote-keywords-remove' removes one or more keywords from the list of existing keywords and then renames the file accordingly.

-  Both commands accept an optional prefix argument to automatically save the buffer.
-Similarly, they both interpret a non-nil value for the user option `denote-rename-no-confirm' the same as the prefix argument ([The `denote-rename-no-confirm' option]).

-  Furthermore, both commands call the `denote-after-rename-file-hook' as a final step after carrying out their task.

-  Aliases for these commands are: `denote-rename-add-keywords' and `denote-rename-remove-keywords'.
+  The command respect the values of `denote-rename-confirmations' and `denote-save-buffers':

+  • [The `denote-rename-confirmations' option].
+  • [The `denote-save-buffers' option].

+  Technically, `denote-rename-file-keywords' is a wrapper for `denote-rename-file', doing all the things that does ([Rename a single file]).

+  Concretely, this command can add or remove keywords in one go.
+It does it by prepopulating the minibuffer prompt with the existing keywords.
+  Users can then use the `crm-separator' (normally a comma), to write new keywords or edit what is in the prompt to rewrite them accordingly.
+An empty input means to remove all keywords ([The file-naming scheme]).

+  [ NOTE: Please check with your minibuffer user interface how to
+    provide an empty input.
+The Emacs default setup accepts the empty minibuffer contents as they are, though popular packages like `vertico' use the first available completion candidate instead.
+For `vertico', the user must either move one up to select the prompt and then type `RET' there with empty contents, or use the command `vertico-exit-input' with empty contents.
+That Vertico command is bound to `M-RET' as of this writing on 2024-06-30 10:37 +0300. ]

 [Standard note creation] See section 3.1

 [Rename a single file based on its front matter] See section 4.2

-[The `denote-rename-no-confirm' option] See section 4.1.1
+[The `denote-rename-confirmations' option] See section 4.1.1

-4.8 Rename a file by adding or removing a signature interactively ─────────────────────────────────────────────────────────────────

-  The commands `denote-rename-add-signature' and `denote-rename-remove-signature' streamline the process of interactively adding or removing a signature from a given file ([The file-naming scheme]).

-  The `denote-rename-add-signature' prompts for a file and a signature.
-The default value for the file prompt is the file of the currently open buffer or the file-at-point in a Dired buffer.
-The signature is an ordinary string, defaulting to the selected file’s signature, if any.

-  The `denote-rename-remove-signature' uses the same file prompt as above.
-It performs its action only if the selected file has a signature.
-Otherwise, it does nothing.

-  Both commands ask for confirmation before carrying out their action.
-  They do so unless the user option `denote-rename-no-confirm' is set to a non-nil value ([The `denote-rename-no-confirm' option]).
-They also both take care to reload any Dired buffers and run the `denote-after-rename-file-hook' as a final step.
+[The `denote-save-buffers' option] See section 3.1.5

+[Rename a single file] See section 4.1

 [The file-naming scheme] See section 5

+4.9 Rename a file by adding or removing a signature interactively ─────────────────────────────────────────────────────────────────

+  The command `denote-rename-file-signature' streamlines the process of interactively adding or removing a signature to/from a file, while changing its file name accordingly.
+It asks for a signature using the familiar minibuffer prompt ([Standard note creation]).
+It then renames the file.
+The command respect the values of `denote-rename-confirmations' and `denote-save-buffers':

+  • [The `denote-rename-confirmations' option].
+  • [The `denote-save-buffers' option].

+  Technically, `denote-rename-file-signature' is a wrapper for `denote-rename-file', doing all the things that does ([Rename a single file]).

+  Concretely, this command can add or remove a signature in one go.
+It does it by prepopulating the minibuffer prompt with the existing signature.
+Users can then modify it.
+An empty input means to remove the signature altogether ([The file-naming scheme]).

+  [ NOTE: Please check with your minibuffer user interface how to
+    provide an empty input.
+The Emacs default setup accepts the empty minibuffer contents as they are, though popular packages like `vertico' use the first available completion candidate instead.
+For `vertico', the user must either move one up to select the prompt and then type `RET' there with empty contents, or use the command `vertico-exit-input' with empty contents.
+That Vertico command is bound to `M-RET' as of this writing on 2024-06-30 10:37 +0300. ]

+[Standard note creation] See section 3.1

-[The `denote-rename-no-confirm' option] See section 4.1.1
+[The `denote-rename-confirmations' option] See section 4.1.1

+[The `denote-save-buffers' option] See section 3.1.5

+[Rename a single file] See section 4.1

+[The file-naming scheme] See section 5

-4.9 Faces used by rename commands ─────────────────────────────────
+4.10 Faces used by rename commands ──────────────────────────────────

   These are the faces used by the various Denote rename commands to style or highlight the old/new/current file shown in the relevant